jouellnyc/AWS/delete_vpc2/README.md

 ```

 ### Usage
-If you've run the create scripts via 'source $script', your shell has all the variable needed to run:
+If you've run the create scripts via 'source $script', your shell has all the variables needed to run:
 ```
 ./delete_vpc.sh
 ```